tardate/LittleArduinoProjects/FPGA/Fomu/GettingStarted/README.md

 Fomu's USB support is implemented in the softcore of the FPGA rather than in support components.

-* Downside: uses up alot of storage.
+* Downside: uses up a lot of storage.
 * Upside:
     * saves on external components for USB support, so smaller form-factor, cheaper to produce
     * allows some neat features (like the wishbone bus?)

 ## Construction